How to Build Desktop Barcode Scanner in Java and Kotlin

 val br = BarcodeReader(license)

-Click here to get a 30-day FREE Trial License if you want to unlock all API functionalities.
+Get a 30-day FREE Trial License here to unlock all API functionalities.

 // Java